 Liat Shklarski, PhD, LCSW

-In the therapeutic interaction, I provide a nonjudgmental and empathetic listening environment to help my clients find workable solutions to their concerns.
+In the therapeutic interaction, I provide a nonjudgmental and empathetic listening environment to support my clients in finding workable solutions to their concerns.
 I enjoy helping clients gain the skills they need to increase their awareness and create the changes they desire.
 As a therapist, it is a great gift to be a part of my clients’ journeys toward positive change.
-My goal is to help people improve their lives.
+My ultimate goal is to help people improve their lives.

-I received my Ph.D. from Hunter College and my master’s degree from the University of Washington, and I am a graduate of the Contemporary Freudian Society (CFS) psychodynamic psychotherapy training program.
-I believe that in order to thrive in a successful practice, learning and research should be a lifelong endeavors.
-I am currently an assistant professor at Ramapo College of New Jersey’s School of Social Work, teaching evidence-based practice and human development classes to social work master’s students.
-My academic research focuses on effective clinical supervision; most recently, I have been examining the influence of the Covid-19 pandemic on clinical practice.
+I received my Ph.D. from Hunter College, my master’s degree from the University of Washington, and I am a graduate of the Contemporary Freudian Society (CFS) Psychodynamic Psychotherapy training program.
+I believe that in order to thrive in a successful practice, learning, and research should be lifelong endeavors.
+I am currently an assistant professor at Hunter College’s Silberman School of Social Work teaching evidence-based practice and human development classes to graduate students.
+My academic research focuses on access to mental health services for women and children as well as effective clinical supervision; recently, I have also been examining the influence of the Covid-19 pandemic on clinical practice.

 In 2021, Dr. Shklarski published a textbook on effective clinical supervision for mental health clinicians titled A Contemporary Approach to Clinical Supervision: The Supervisee Perspective (published by Routledge).
 This work formed the basis for developing continuing education programming for the professional education department at Smith College School for Social Work.
 In 2023, her book, From Grad School to Private Practice: A Roadmap for Mental Health Clinicians, was published by Cognella.